 Similarly, an IDG Enterprise survey showed private cloud topped the cloud model of choice of organizations.
 The survey included 925 participants: 62% said they opted for private cloud; 60% selected public cloud; while 26% chose hybrid solutions.

 The 2016 Report on the State of SaaS by Better Buys predicted that “there’s no going back from the cloud.”
 This SaaS industry report 2016 shows that 64% of small and medium companies use cloud technology to drive sales and boost efficiency.

 Furthermore, 78% of these companies are planning to use more SaaS software across business processes in the next three years, said the report.
 This will increase the average number of cloud software used by small businesses to seven from three last year.

 Fueling SaaS adoption by small and medium businesses is the need for CRM, where the focus is on retaining and satisfying customers to sustain growth.
-Gartner said CRM revenues has doubled since 2008 and is predicted to reach over $36 billion by next year.
+Gartner said CRM revenues have doubled since 2008 and is predicted to reach over $36 billion by next year.

 Likewise, small and medium companies are part of the overall trend by organizations of adopting business analytics and cloud storage next year–two of the highest growth segments in SaaS–according to the IDG Enterprise survey.

 Meantime, the same survey concluded that cloud decision-makers for small and medium companies are still led by the CEO or owner at 81%, followed by the CIO at 79%, and the CFO at 71%.
 For vendors, these are the three key people to pitch their software to.

 With its market stabilized and customer adoption reaching maturity, the cloud industry is primed for SaaS 2.0.
 New features and market segments have already started this year and will gain more momentum in 2017.
+Current SaaS projections indicate that the SaaS market will grow up to $623 billion in 2023 with a CAGR of 18%.
 Here are three key movers of SaaS 2.0:

 Health, energy, and utilities lead industries today for vertical SaaS markets.
 We expect the same business adoption in other verticals including chemicals, industrial products, social services, and retail.